Participate in the FREE Term 1, 2024 Maths Challenge. Give your students a great opportunity to build their maths skills.

-Schools with an existing subscription either of Baggin’ The Dragon Maths Online or Maths Invaders Online may use their existing subscription with the regular student accounts.
+Schools with an existing subscription of Baggin’ The Dragon Maths Online may use their existing subscription with the regular student accounts.

-Schools without a subscription for either one or both of Baggin’ the Dragon Maths Online or Maths Invaders Online may start a FREE Trial here.
+Schools without a subscription for Baggin’ the Dragon Maths may start a using for FREE.

-Each week, both the Maths Invaders Leaderboard and the Baggin’ the Dragon Leaderboard calculate and display in rank order, the total number of questions answered correctly for each class broken down by country, state and age group.
+Each week, the Baggin’ the Dragon Leaderboard calculate and display in rank order, the total number of questions answered correctly for each class broken down by country, state and age group.
 At the end of the designated Maths Challenge week we will award Gold, Silver and Bronze status to Australian schools on an age group basis.
 Since the results will be displayed on the Leaderboard classes ranking lower than a 1st, 2nd or 3rd position can still see their rank and celebrate accordingly.

 Teachers and School Administrator can print Maths Challenge Certificates for their students after logging in and viewing the leaderboard for their school.
 They simply click on the icon next to the class!